-It was originally planned for audiences to return to Moordale at the very start of 2021, but the coronavirus pandemic put paid to that idea with filming delays meaning the next run has been significantly pushed back.
+It was originally planned for audiences to return to Moordale at the very start of 2021, but the filming delays meant the next school run (sorry) has been significantly pushed back.

-It’s not all bad news though: production began eventually began in September 2020 with a filming bubble being set up in the shooting location in Wales, and RadioTimes.com understands that the series should make it to the streamer before the end of the year.
+Production began eventually began in September 2020 with a filming bubble being set up in the shooting location in Wales, and RadioTimes.com previously predicted that the series should make it to the streamer before the end of the year.

 When the new series does arrive, we now know they’ll have a new headteacher, played by Girls star Jemima Kirke, and Harry Potter and Star Trek: Discovery star Jason Isaac has joined the show’s stellar line-up as the brother of disgraced head teacher Mr Groff.